 |Novuyo Rosa Tshuma|

+She completed her high-school education at Girls' College, Bulawayo, where she studied Mathematics, Physics, Chemistry and French for her A Levels.
 She graduated from the University of Witwatersrand in South Africa with a BComm in Economics and Finance.
 Tshuma is a graduate of the Iowa Writers' Workshop (2015), where she was awarded the Maytag and Teaching-Writing Fellowships, as well as a Rydson Award.

 She served as Assistant Professor of Creative Writing at the University of Iowa in 2015-2016, Tshuma was a 2016 Writer-in-Residence at the Kimmel Harding Nelson Center for the Arts, and is a recipient of a prestigious 2017 Bellagio Center Literary Arts Residency Award from the Rockefeller Foundation for her novel House of Stone which was published by Atlantic Books in June 2018 and by W. W. Norton in USA in January 2019.
 Novuyo's work has been featured in numerous journals and anthologies, including McSweeney’s and The Displaced, edited by Viet Thanh Nguyen.